Categorized | Politics

 Mark Garrison is both a loving husband, a devoted father, and a steadfast rebel when it comes to the word "both."
 His work has appeared in Opium Magazine, Monkeybicycle, and many other places with interesting names.

-2 Responses to “Republicans to Change Symbol from Elephant to Jesus Holding a Shotgun”
+2 thoughts on “Republicans to Change Symbol from Elephant to Jesus Holding a Shotgun

 How is it that the evangelical republicans can still support Romney, a non-Christian, while shunning Obama, whom everyone knows went to church?
 Hell, we even know the name of his pastor.